nikosportolos/babel/README.md

 ### Sort

-Sorts the translation keys in arb files.
+Sorts the translation keys in the arb files of the project.

 ```shell
 babel list sort